 Acting ethically and with integrity in all business relationships.

-Working with external organisations, including the Slave Free Alliance, to strengthen our approach to preventing modern slavery.
+Working with external organisations, including the Slave-Free Alliance, to strengthen our approach to preventing modern slavery.

 Actively identifying, assessing, and addressing risks of modern slavery and human trafficking within our business and supply chains.